 Constantly looking at your product roadmap and all the work you have planned for months -or even years- in the future will get your head spinning while trying to juggle current projects that demand your focus with future releases you haven’t even started working on.

-Your product roadmap must be built in a document that will allow you to easily refer back to – and make adjustments – whenever you need to, while at the same time not interfering with your business day-to-day operations.
-Then, whenever you’re ready to work on a specific part of it, you’ll add it into your project management workflow tool.
+Your product roadmap must be built in a document that will allow you to easily refer back to – and make adjustments – whenever you need to, while at the same time not interfering with your business’s day-to-day operations.
+Then, whenever you’re ready to work on a specific part of it, you’ll add it to your project management workflow tool.

 Pipefy offers you a great way to do this: Having different pipes for managing your roadmap and your day-to-day activities, you’re able to create connected cards from one to another whenever you’re ready to work on a piece – let’s say you have all your future plans on your “Product Roadmap” Pipe: whenever they reach the “queued” phase of this Pipe (where they’re waiting to be tested) you’ll then create a connected card on your “Software Development” pipe to get it in line to be tested and managed along with your day-to-day requirements.